 Yes.
 We accept Visa, Mastercard and debit cards.

 Yes.
-Our sauce, meatballs, ravioli, gnocchi and lasagna are available for purchase in Nonna’s Cucina.
+Our sauce, meatballs, ravioli, gnocchi and lasagna are available for purchase in the old Nonna’s Cucina.

 Yes.
 When there is live entertainment, it will be on Friday and Saturday nights.